suraj2242/PwAssignments/HOFAssignments/README.md

 # JavaScript Practice Problems

 This repository contains **solutions to six JavaScript practice problems**.
-These problems were assigned during an internship at PW and cover a range of topics, including string manipulation, array manipulation, regular expressions, and more.
+These problems were assigned during an internship at *PhysicWallah* and cover a range of topics, including string manipulation, array manipulation, regular expressions, and more.

 # Problems